jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 Despite rule 20.6(1)(c), the court may dispense with service on a party of a notice of appeal on any terms the court thinks just.

 ### 20.8 Filing notice of appeal
-(1) A notice of appeal must be filed in—
-  (a) the registry of the court nearest to the place where the decision appealed against was given; or (b) any other registry of the court in which the parties agree that the notice of appeal may be filed.
+(1) Subject to any contrary enactment, a notice of appeal must be filed in— (a) the registry of the court nearest to the place where the hearing took place of the matter under appeal; or (b) if no hearing took place, in the registry of the court nearest to the place where the decision appealed against was given; or
+  (c) any other registry of the court in which the parties agree that the notice of appeal may be filed.
-(2) If subclause (1)(b) applies, the parties must endorse on, or file with, the notice of appeal a memorandum recording their agreement to the filing of the notice of appeal in the registry of the court in which it is filed.
+(2) If subclause (1)(c) applies, the parties must endorse on, or file with, the notice of appeal a memorandum recording their agreement to the filing of the notice of appeal in the registry of the court in which it is filed.
-(3) The court may direct as follows, in the circumstances set out in subclause (4):
+(3) The court may on application or on its own initiative in the circumstances set out in subclause (4) direct as follows:
   (a) the notice of appeal must be filed in another registry of the court; or (b) the documents relating to the appeal must be transferred to another registry of the court.
-(4) The circumstances are that, on application,—
-  (a) it appears to the court that a notice of appeal has been filed in the wrong registry of the court; or (b) another registry of the court would be more convenient to the parties.
+(4) The circumstances are that it appears to the court that— (a) a notice of appeal has been filed in the wrong registry of the court; or (b) another registry of the court would be more appropriate.
 (5) Filing a notice of appeal in the wrong registry of the court does not invalidate an appeal.

 ### 20.9 Contents of notice of appeal